 Overall average is based upon course unit credit weighting.

 In addition there is one regulation where an option exists and Schools are required to inform the Faculty and students of the regulation adopted across the school.
-This is whether the award of distinction (see paragraph H34 of the PGT Degree Regulations) is based on the overall average across the programme; or alternatively the level of distinction must be obtained in both taught and research i.e. dissertation elements.
+This is whether the award of distinction (see paragraph I37 of the PGT Degree Regulations, version 3.6, January 2020) is based on the overall average across the programme; or alternatively the level of distinction must be obtained in both taught and research i.e. dissertation elements.
 The reason for this choice is that there are a wide range of credit weightings applied to taught and research elements across the University.
 Because of this choice there are two approaches to the determination of those students lying in the boundary zone for degree classification at the level of distinction (see PGT Degree Regulations Appendix A and table A1).

 Appendix A of the PGT Regulations states that a student whose total mark at the first assessment is within the specified boundary zone found in table A1, must be considered for the higher award; this relates to students who fall within the boundary zones between pass/merit and merit/distinction.

-Students who lie within the pass/merit boundary zone can be considered for the higher award if they have some compensation or resits within their profile, as long as they have achieved at least 120 out of 180 credits.
+Students who lie within the pass/merit boundary zone can be awarded the higher award if they have some compensation or resits within their profile, as long as they have achieved at least 2/3 of the credits (excluding AP(E)L and non-numeric pass/fail units) which are equal to or higher than the final award .

 Students who lie within the merit/distinction boundary can only be considered for the award of distinction if they have no compensation or resits within their profile.

-The Regulations state that students should be “considered” for the higher award.
 Award of the higher classification is automatic if the criteria are met.

 Final Year of an Undergraduate (including Integrated Masters) programme

-A student must be awarded 360 credits for a 3 year Bachelors degree and 480 credits for a four year Integrated Masters degree; hence allowance must be made for course unit failure in the final year(s) as there are no referrals.
-Paragraphs J48 to J50 are based upon the existing Degree Regulations and allow up to 40 credits to be failed for 2:2; 2:1 and 1st class degrees; and up to 60c for third class degrees.
-Note that there is no change in marks as this ‘special’ compensation is for credit only.
+A student is awarded 360 credits for a 3 year Bachelors degree with Honours and 480 credits for a four year Integrated Masters degree; hence allowance must be made for course unit failure in the final year(s) as there are no referrals.
+Paragraphs J48 to J50 of the Undergraduate Degree Regulations allow up to 40 credits to be failed for 2:2; 2:1 and 1st class degrees; and up to 60 credits for third class degrees.
+Note that there is no change in marks as this ‘special compensation’ is for credit only.

+Paragraph J48 of the UG Degree Regulations states that students can fail up to 40 credits and be awarded ‘special compensation’ at Level 6/7, without penalty.
+To clarify, this is a total of 40 across both levels, not 40 at each level.

+Paragraph J49 states students can fail up to 60 credits and be awarded ‘special compensation’, with a penalty of reduced classification.
+Again, this is a total of 60 across both levels 6 and 7, not 60 at each level.

 Classification of Integrated Masters Programmes

 The principle of level/year weightings is that early year(s): final year(s) of the Integrated Masters are weighed 1:2 e.g. 0; 0.2; 0.4; 0.4 (level 4 to 7).